ttuowang/tuowang/content/authors/admin/_index.md

 - Visitors
 ---

-I am a third-year Ph.D. student in biomedical data science in the department of [Biostatistics & Medical Informatics at UW-Madison](https://biostat.wiscweb.wisc.edu/).
+I am a fourth-year Ph.D. student from the department of [Biostatistics & Medical Informatics at UW-Madison](https://biostat.wiscweb.wisc.edu/).
 My advisor is [Prof. Lu Mao](https://sites.google.com/view/lmaowisc/home).
 I also work as a biostatistician at [Data Coordinating Center](https://biostat.wiscweb.wisc.edu/research/clinical-trials/data-coordinating-center/).

 Before coming to UW-Madson, I received my bachelor degree in mathematics and applied mathematics from Sun Yat-sen University, and my master degree in applied statistics from University of Michigan, Ann Arbor (Umich).
 When I was in Umich, I worked in [Statistics Online Computational Resource (SOCR)](http://www.socr.umich.edu/) team supervised by Prof. Ivo Dinvo.
 I also worked with [Prof. Lili Zhao](https://sph.umich.edu/faculty-profiles/zhao-lili.html).